Paulist Fathers: Hecker and the early years

 Hecker received letters from the Propaganda Fide, strongly recommending him and his associates to the bishops of the United States.
 The Paulists got their start in the Archdiocese of New York, establishing their headquarters in a parish on 59th Street appropriately named Church of St. Paul the Apostle, granted them by John Hughes.
 Hecker conceived the Paulists to be a small community with a specific missionary focus.
-From their headquarters in New York City, they began their task of performing missionary work to non-Catholics.
-With the outbreak of the American Civil War the northern-based Paulists were compelled to cancel their southern missions.
+From their headquarters in New York City, at Hecker's insistence, they began their task of performing missionary work to non-Catholics.

-Archbishop Hughes appealed to West Point graduate George Deshon to serve as a chaplain to a New York Brigade, but given that the Paulists were a newly created community and were so few in number, Deshon declined.
-During the New York Draft Riots of 1863 the Paulists attempted to dissuade people from violence, but only marginally succeed as efforts were hampered when Father Augustine Hewit was wounded in such an effort.
+Hecker and the first Paulists specifically targeted Protestant Christians in his ministry.
+Hecker toured cities like Norfolk, Jersey City, St. Louis, Dayton, Columbus, Chicago and Detroit, whereafter he returned to New York City.
+In New York, nearly 30,000 people came to hear Hecker preach about the Catholic faith, over two-thirds of whom were not Catholic.
+Despite these efforts, the work yielded few converts.

 In 1865 Hecker started the "Catholic World" magazine, then the only Catholic monthly in the country.
 In 1866, the Catholic Publication Society was created, adding the written word to the Paulist mission.
 In 1870, a magazine for Catholic youth, The Young Catholic, was also created.
+Around this time, the Paulists began inviting Protestants to their mother Church, the Church of St. Paul the Apostle.
+Knowing that Catholics were often suspected of being anti-American, Hecker saw that the Church's design would "merge the best of American art and architecture within a Catholic house of worship," including the art of John La Farge -- himself the father of a Jesuit Priest.